 The Best Manicotti Recipe

 Finished Product

 Remove the foil from the baking dish.
-Sprinkle additional Mozzarella cheese on top of the casserole and cook for an additional 10-15 minutes to allow the cheese to melt.
+Sprinkle additional Mozzarella cheese on top of the casserole and cook for another 10-15 minutes to allow the cheese to melt.
 Enjoy.

+The Best Manicotti Recipe